rlvlad/wt-project-2025/docs/sections/sequence_diagram.typ

     _seq("B", "A", disable-src: true, comment: "player_page.html")
   }),
   comment: [
     Once the program has lodead all the tracks associated to a playlist, it allows to play them one by one in the dedicated player page.
-In a similar fashion to the `getPlaylistTracks()` method, in order to retrieve all the informations regarding a single track the program is given the `track_id` parameter by pressing the corresponding button.
+In a similar fashion to the `getPlaylistTracks()` method, in order to retrieve all the information regarding a single track the program is given the `track_id` parameter by pressing the corresponding button.

-    Finally, `getTrackById()` returns the track metadata, thymeleaf processes the context and displays all the informations.
+    Finally, `getTrackById()` returns the track metadata, thymeleaf processes the context and displays all the information.
   ],
+  label_: "track-sequence"
 )

 #seq_diagram(